YWolfeee/YWolfeee.github.io/_pages/simpletes.md

   <b>Our objective.</b> We want the model to learn not to maximize the score of each individual attempt, but to make the moves that lead to the best <b>final</b> discovery, treating a low-scoring early attempt as a valuable stepping stone and learning how evaluator feedback should steer the whole trajectory.
 </div>

+Here “final” refers to the best discovery reached by the trajectory as a whole, rather than the reward attached to the current proposal.
+Credit can therefore flow back through a low-scoring stepping stone if it helped the search reach a stronger result later.

 The one thing we change is how the reward is used.
 Instead of scoring an attempt by its own, often misleading, evaluation, we score it by the **final** outcome of the trajectory it belongs to.
 An early attempt is encouraged as long as it inspired strong subsequent attempts, even when it scores low on its own.
 In this sense the signal stays unbiased toward the actual goal: an attempt is rewarded for the discovery it ultimately leads to, not for how good it looks in the moment.

-In terms of the training algorithm and paradigm, nothing exotic is needed: we resort to standard reward fine-tuning.
+In terms of the training algorithm and paradigm, nothing exotic is needed: we resort to standard RLVR optimization in a trajectory-level formulation.
 We keep the trajectories that reach the best final results and fine-tune the model on the attempts along them, minimizing a weighted likelihood

 $$
 \mathcal{L}(\theta) = -\,\mathbb{E}_{(x,\hat{y},w)\sim\mathcal{D}}\left[\, w \cdot \sum_{i=1}^{|\hat{y}|} \log \pi_\theta\!\left(\hat{y}_i \mid x,\, \hat{y}_{<i}\right) \right],